-Family and Medical Leave Act (FMLA)
+Family and Medical Leave (FMLA)

 CEO complies with the provisions of the Family and Medical Leave Act ("FMLA") and provides eligible employees with leave for qualifying reasons.
 FMLA entitles an eligible employee to a maximum of 12 workweeks (defined by the employee's regularly scheduled workweek) of job-protected, unpaid leave in a 12-month period for certain family and medical reasons.
 Additionally, eligible employees may take up to 26 weeks of unpaid leave for "military caregiver" leave.
-For additional information, see Family and Medical Leave Act (FMLA).
+See Family and Medical Leave Policy on the Human Resources Page of the Intranet.